saylordotorg/course_bus209/Unit02.md

+---
+layout: default
+title: "BUS209: Organizational Behavior"
+course_description: "A detailed study of how people interact in organizations that examines which factors have the greatest impact on organizational behavior.
+Topics range from managing individuals and understanding group dynamics to managing conflict and initiating change."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Managing Individuals** <span id="2"></span>
 *Organizational behavior focuses on how individuals interact within a firm.
 As you know, different incentives motivate and influence